mikey2020/udagram-api/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-The project is split into two parts:
-1. Frontend - Angular web application built with Ionic Framework
+The project contains only the API for udagram
-2. Backend RESTful API - Node-Express application
+Backend RESTful API - Node-Express application

 ## Monolith to Microservices
-* Udagram is being converted to use the microservices architecture
+* Udagram is being extended to contain a comments service